 You are affiliated with a storefront dispensary – This is usually the case for business owners who already have an operational offline dispensary.
 Here, you will need a regular Retailer business license.

-You are not affiliated to a storefront dispensary – In this case, you will need to get a Retailer Non-Storefront business license.
-In which case, you will need to procure a physical premise, but it won’t be accessible to the public.
+You are not affiliated with a storefront dispensary – In this case, you will need to get a Retailer Non-Storefront business license.
+Along with this, you will also need to procure a physical premise, but it won’t be accessible to the public.

 You will need to complete the Cannabis Retailer Application before you invest in the business.
 The information is provided by The Bureau of Cannabis Control here.

 It’s also recommended to consult a legal expert who can educate you on your state’s cannabis law’s nitty-gritty and nuances.
 Make sure you are not leaving out any necessary documentation.

 If you are in any other place besides the United States, here’s a link that can help you check the legal views of your country on the cannabis delivery business.